featherhawk essences

 Are essences the same as essential oils and aromatherapy?

-Oils, of course, create much of their positive impact due to their fragrance, and they are applied externally.
+Oils, of course, create much of their positive impact due to their fragrance, and they are generally applied externally.
 Oils also contain substances that affect the chemistry of your body.
 The most important difference between essences and essential oils is this: when you use essential oils, you want to be knowledgeable about them yourself, or work with an experienced practitioner who can give you advice for safe use.

 Your personal wellness program might include both essences and essential oils---they work beautifully together.
-[Top]

 What are the benefits of using essences?